I. Custom Textures For Existing Objects

 So now we have added the feature of using B3D and X models as well as using BMP, PNG, TGA and DDS textures.

 How to use?
-Place the model file [NAME].ext (ext=3DS, X or B3D) and texture file [NAME].ext (ext=JPG, BMP, PNG, TGA or DDS) in UserData\Custom\Models folder.
-Now in editor, select custom in CustomModel and enter [NAME] in place of default.
+Place the model file [NAME].ext (ext=3DS, X or B3D) and texture file [NAME].ext (ext=JPG, BMP, PNG, TGA or DDS) in UserData/Custom/Models folder.
+Now in editor, select CustomTex in CustomModel category and enter [NAME] in "Model" field.
+You can also store textures in other part and type "/" to go to root directory of editor but this is NOT recommended.

 III.
 Hub Builder GUI